 Freight Factoring Frequently Asked Questions (FAQs)

 A lot of information has been covered in this article about freight factoring, what it is, how it works, the rates and terms you may be eligible for, and where you can apply.
-If you have any questions about any of the information presented here, you can post them in the FitSmallBusiness forum.

 What Does Factoring Mean in Trucking?